 If you want to try eating your calendula or making a salve from it, harvest the plant by snipping off the flowers just after they bloom with sharp pruning shears.
 You should have plenty of flowers from which to choose, but you can also trim off and eat the leaves of the plant if you don't think you have enough flowers.

 You can use your freshly harvested calendula immediately or make oil from it by soaking the blossoms for a few days.
-Simply combine equal parts of calendula flower petals and oil in a jar and leave it to sit for a few days.
+Simply combine equal parts of calendula flower petals and oil (sunflower oil and olive oil are good choices) in a jar and leave it to sit for a few days.
 Strain out the calendula petals and the oil is ready to use.
 If desired, you can add beeswax to make a salve for cuts and burns.

 You can also dry calendula flower petals by spreading them out in a single layer on a plate or towel.
 Keep them in a shaded, cool area until they are dry enough to crumble.
 Dried calendula works well in place of more expensive saffron.